bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ### Disabling one Workspace member's SAML SSO

-If you are on Workspace owner, you can disable a Workspace member’s SAML SSO connection to the Workspace on Bitrise.
+If you are a Workspace owner, you can disable a Workspace member’s SAML SSO connection to the Workspace on Bitrise.

 There are three ways for Workspace owners to disable a member from SAML SSO on Bitrise: